drewnoakes/il-visualizer/README.md

 3. Restart the debugging session (you don't have to restart Visual Studio)

+**Note**: If you get error _"Operation not supported"_ when invoking the visualizer, restart Visual Studio and try again.

 If you wish to use _Send to IL Monitor_, you run `ILDebugging.Monitor.exe` before attempting to use it from the debugger.

 ## Earlier Visual Studio Versions